passlock-dev/passlock/README.md

 # Sign in with Google

 This app also allows users to register/sign using a Google account.
-It uses the current [sign in with google][google-signin] code, avoiding redirects.
+It uses the latest [sign in with google][google-signin] code, avoiding redirects.

 ## Adding Google sign in